Scooter, the Hockey Cat

 The History

 Sometime in the mid 1980's and early 1990's some system operators of home computers used programs to create electronic bulletin boards.
 These were the precursors of web sites, before the internet was opened to the public.
 If you had a modem, your computer could dial into my computer and interact with a number of message bases.
-There was no instant gratification, only downloading new messages and uploading your responses to previously received messages.
+There was no instant gratification, only downloading new messages and uploading your responses to previously received messages.Most people communicated at 2400 baud meaning it was connected to a serial port or in rare cases a parallel port.
+It basically crawled compared to todays wi-fi.

 One of the nation's leading manufacturer of modems noticed how active my board was and offered me a 9600 baud modem for nothing but a thank you note on my board.
 Graphics were very rudimentary and videos were unheard of.
 Regardless, I did some tinkering with my modem and boosted it to 19,200 baud.
 I also let some of my fellow BBS sysops (system operators) know and a group of us had the fastest upload / download speeds along the eastern seaboard.

 My modem was tied to a secondary phone line and was busy twenty-four / seven.
-Initially, it was called "The Great White North" primarily because I lived in one of the coldest states in the U. S. and always one with the most SNOW.
+Initially, it was called The Great White North primarily because I lived in one of the coldest states in the U. S. and always one within the top five for the most SNOW.
 It was also based on a Canadian comedy show called, Second City TV.
 It starred a number of future successful comics including, John Candy, Eugene Levy, Katherine O'Hara, Andrea Martin, Rick Moranis and others.
 It was a bit like Saturday Night Live back when it was actually funny.
 One of the regular segments was with Dave Thomas and Rick Moranis discussing the Great White North (Canada in this case) surrounded by dozens of cases of beer.
 They eventually made a movie called Strange Brew but I think you needed to love the show to really enjoy that movie.

 Suddenly, the internet was opened to the public and I bought the domain hockey-cat.net, a.k.a.
 Hockey-Cat's Excess Energy.
-It's now in the twenty-sixth year on the net.
+It's now in the twenty-seventh year on the net.
 It's a small and personal web site.
 Hopefully, you'll find something of interest here.